sts10/lemire_nearly_divisionless_random/readme.markdown

 I should probably run a benchmark to see if it matters.

-## Writing benchmark tests using the Criterion crate:
+## Writing benchmark tests using the Criterion crate

-So is my beautifully named `roll_using_lemire_fast` function faster than what we'd use with the rand crate?
-Boy I hoped so!
+Just for fun, I wanted to benchmark my beautifully named `roll_using_lemire_fast` function.
+Benchmarking against [Rust's Rand library](https://github.com/rust-random/rand) seemed a good choice, though I later learned that [that library already uses some of Lemire's work](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
+But I pressed on.

 To find out, I decided to learn a little about benchmarking Rust code, something I'd never _formally_ done before.
 After a few search quieries, I decided to use a crate called [Criterion](https://github.com/bheisler/criterion.rs).